 A verbal puzzle also is raised and prolixly argued by Mr. Tooke as to what constitutes money: he confines the word to coin and inconvertible paper, and maintains that convertible paper and bills are only forms of circulating credit.
-The terminology is not, in our view, very interesting; yet we may observe, that in our eyes it is a superfluous subtlety to say that metallic money does not circulate on the credit of the coiners: the Government stamp is an assertion concerning the amount of bullion contained in the coin, and the user of it uses it on the faith that this assertion is true, and it is hard to greater authority from the resemblance between the views of Mr. Mill and Mr. Fullarton on many parts of the subject.
-We regret that Mr. Mill's book did not reach us before this article was written.

-draw the line between this and credit.
+The terminology is not, in our view, very interesting; yet we may observe, that in our eyes it is a superfluous subtlety to say that metallic money does not circulate on the credit of the coiners: the Government stamp is an assertion concerning the amount of bullion contained in the coin, and the user of it uses it on the faith that this assertion is true, and it is hard to draw the line between this and credit.
 Again, inconvertible paper for the most part circulates, because it is believed that no issue of it in quantities sufficient to cause depreciation will immediately take place: no trader who could help selling would take assignats in exchange for his goods if he knew that the Government were going to issue immediately an enormous amount of them.
 We think it inexpedient to draw this fine distinction between trust and credit in the definition of a word so often to be used.
-Colonel Torrens, as we think, says truly, that in ordinary speech a payment in bank notes is a readymoney payment: and that
+Colonel Torrens, as we think, says truly, that in ordinary speech a payment in bank notes is a ready-money payment: and that